Specialism

 Simple and modest pale blue bungalow with a matching separate garage that has obtained an agricultural planning permission in the middle of a beautiful green expanse with large rolling mountains and dark green forest in the background

-Whether you are out to find agricultural land, bulk up your existing farm site, build rural worker housing or repurpose your existing agricultural buildings, we’ve got you covered.
-What you will learn through this blog post is fundamental to understanding how getting planning permission on agricultural land really works.
+Whether you’re hoping to find agricultural land, bulk up your existing farm site, build rural worker housing or repurpose your existing agricultural buildings, you’re in the right place.

 What is agricultural land?